zznewclear13/webpack-starter-kit/_posts/lagos-stadium-competition.md

 ## Lagos Stadium Competition

 I made this stadium design for ArchOutLoud Design Competition, together with Xiyu Chen and Ruofan Xue.
-In this competition, we were asked to design a new multi-purpose stadium at the former Olusosun Landfill in Lagos, Nigera.
+In this competition, we were asked to design a new multi-purpose stadium at the former Olusosun Landfill in Lagos, Nigeria.

 ![Stadium Design](../images/articles/design_01/Stadium_Design.jpg)